Dementia. A Reflection

 Russell, NZ: 10th March 2026

-A long time ago, it became clear that my mother was unwell.
+A long time ago, we began to think that my mother was unwell.
 At first, it was unclear what was going on.
 She just wasn’t herself.
 She was anxious and forgetful, but she had recently lost her husband and stress can cause that.
-She would say odd things.
-Her conversational ‘filter’ would occasionally slip.
+Of course, we all forget things, but she started losing things more often than most of us and saying odd things.
+Her conversational ‘filter’ would slip and cause embarrassment to those who were with her.
 She had a tendency to make contradictory statements, and there was a degree of paranoia which would sometimes undermine her thinking and her decision making.

-Shortly after, she was formally diagnosed with dementia.
-Her condition had been developing over a number of years in plain sight, and was now unmissable.
-Now, many years later, aged 95, my mother is in full time care in a secure residential facility.
+Shortly after, my Mother was formally diagnosed with dementia.
+It became clear that her condition had been developing over a number of years in plain sight, and was now unmissable.
+Now, many years later, aged 95, my mother is in full time care in a wonderful residential facility in Hertfordshire.

 Risk of Inaction

-Apropos nothing, I understand that the 25th Amendment of the US Constitution allows for the removal of a President if, in the view of two thirds majority of both Congress and the Senate, he is unable to discharge the powers and duties of his office
+The 25th Amendment of the US Constitution allows for the removal of a President if, in the view of two thirds majority of both Congress and the Senate, he is unable to discharge the powers and duties of his office.

 Wake up America.
 Before someone innocent gets hurt.